 Introduction

 EdgeMQ is a managed HTTP → S3 ingest layer.
-It exposes regional HTTPS endpoints that accept NDJSON (and RecordIO-style streams) and delivers that data durably into your S3 bucket.
-Internally, EdgeMQ uses a write-ahead log (WAL), segmented uploads, and explicit commit markers so downstream systems can treat S3 as a reliable, continuously updated source of truth.
+It exposes regional HTTPS endpoints that accept NDJSON (and RecordIO-style streams) and writes that data into your S3 bucket as:

 EdgeMQ is typically used as the ingest layer in data warehouse, lakehouse, and ML/AI pipelines where S3 is the Bronze/raw layer and tools like Snowflake, Databricks, ClickHouse, DuckDB, and Postgres consume from there.